The Bankrate promise

 Chase, however, offers cash back cards that allow you to earn rewards on travel and redeem rewards through the issuer’s travel portal.
 For example, the no-annual-fee Chase Freedom Flex℠* allows cardholders to earn 5 percent cash back on travel purchases made through the Chase Ultimate Rewards portal.
 You can then redeem cash back for travel through Ultimate Rewards, among other options.
 This is because Chase’s cash back rewards are technically in the form of Chase Ultimate Rewards points, which provide more redemption options and access to the portal.

 Why you might not want to book through your card issuer’s portal

 Using your card issuer’s portal to book travel can come with many benefits, especially if you’re trying to save money.
 Premium travel cards, for example, often offer strong incentives to redeem rewards through travel portals.

-However, you should know your issuer’s travel portal doesn’t always provide the best travel prices.
+However, your issuer’s travel portal doesn’t always provide the best travel prices.
 Even if you’ve got enough rewards and cash to book travel with your card issuer portal, you still may not get the best deal for your travel plans.
 In the portal, there could be both inflated pricing and limited availability for the travel accommodations you’re looking to book.